What's Included

 Talbot Bay is at the heart of the Buccaneer Archipelago, where rocks on the 800 or so islands are estimated at over 2 billion years old.
 At Cyclone Creek, you will see evidence of massive geological forces in the impressive rock formations and cruise through the Iron Islands, past Koolan Island, before enjoying sunset drinks at Nares Point.

-The Lacepede Islands are a protected class-A nature res ...
+The Lacepede Islands are a protected class-A nature reserve a ...

 The Lacepede Islands are a protected class-A nature reserve and are significant as a seabird nesting rookery for brown boobies and roseate terns.
 Other species often sighted at the Lacepedes include Australian Pelicans, frigate birds, egrets and gulls.
 The four low-lying islands are also an important breeding and nesting habitat for green turtles.